Georgette-Lumbe/test_me/README.md

 4. Feedback box

-    * A table of result that will tell the user his score, percentage, attempt
+    * A table of result that will tell the user his attempt, percentage, score, how many questions he got wrong and correct
     * Two butons at the bottom:
         - Play again: will lead again the user directly to the quiz
-        - Need help: will lead the user to the help section so the user can fill the contact form and ask his question to the TestMe creator.
+        - Share: will lead the user to Facebook where he can share his score with friends

-5. Thank you message

-    * After submit the contact form, the user will see a thank you message

-6. Exit icon
+5. Exit icon

     * On each box except the info box, there is an exit icon that can take the user back to the principal page

-7. Footer
+6. Footer

-    * Social media links
-        - Facebook
-        - Instagram
-        - YouTube
+    * A Copyright

 ### Skeleton